 On Wednesday, my professor guided me what to do with the raw sequence files, which involves playing with a handful of programs such as sequencher, clustal, mesquite, etc. Afterwards, I transformed those files into nexus files, ready to be analyzed and compared with gene database.
 At the end, I combined the genes coding for the same type of dna (such as 16s, 28s), and used the programs garli and figtree to produce a phylogenetic tree.

-This is how the final image of a
+This is how the final image of a wing scan looks like; the letters at the bottom are the code for this sample. |

 On Thursday, a friend of my professor had an emergency at her lab in NJIT, and they picked me to assist her.
 She received more bee samples than she had expected, and she had to organize them into an excel file before Saturday.
 This involvd putting the code and information of each sample into rolls in excel.

-wings are placed at the top left corner of a printer
+The process of scanning wings.
+The pair of wings are placed at the top left corner of a printer |

 No comments: